katzgrau/ajax-proxy/README.markdown

    [here](http://php.net/manual/en/book.curl.php),
    but sane people will probably do something like `$ sudo apt-get install php5-curl`

+## Why Use ajax-proxy?

+Okay, an ajax proxy isn't the most complicated bit to write.
+Most client-side developers have had to write one before, and there are a number of examples on the internet.

+But proxy examples found online rarely handle the passing of cookies, and almost every single one that is written in PHP uses cURL.
+If you are on a shared host, and cURL isn't enabled, you're out of luck.
+But with ajax-proxy, both the passing of headers and a fallback to fopen (non-cURL) are incorporated.
+Additionally, it was written to be reused and extended.

+ajax-proxy it written as a standalone class which can be used by itself or incorporated into a larger framework.
+Accordingly, there are constructor options to handle it's own errors and exceptions (standalone) or let the errors and exceptions bubble up to the application.

+Writing a proxy tends to be a quick-and-dirty thing that most client-side developers don't want to spend more than a few hours writing.
+If you need cookie or non-cURL support, some extra time will be tacked on for handling some of the unexpected bugs and nuances of HTTP. ajax-proxy underwent 2 weeks of part-time development with numerous feature additions and code reviews.
+Additionally, it's fully documented with PHPDoc.

+With ajax-proxy, you'll get a more powerful, rock-solid proxy and less time than it would have taken you to write a basic one yourself.

+Oh, and it's incredibly easy to use.

 ## Special Thanks

 A special thanks several key players on the HUGE team that offered valuable